duttrohan0302/acciojob-module-7-redux/1-22.08.22/README.md

 - The useRef hook allows us to persist values between renders
 - It does not cause re-renders
 - Can be used a DOM element directly (e.g. inputElementRef.focus)

+## useMemo
+- Used to memoize expensive functions

+## useCallback
+- Even if we use memo(ChildComponent) which has a function being sent down as props from the parent
+- Whenever parent re-renders, functions are recreated which re-renders the child component as well
+- Even if directly no change is happening there